Scaling

 When traffic changes, the platform can adjust replica counts instead of leaving teams to react by hand.

-Define minimum and maximum replica counts, connect them to utilization targets, and let Kubernetes add or remove capacity as traffic moves.
+Define minimum and maximum replica counts, connect them to utilization targets, and let the platform add or remove replicas as traffic moves.
 This keeps applications responsive during spikes while avoiding the cost of leaving extra replicas running all the time.

 Keep manual scaling available for planned events